Skip to Content

 Book your tickets to Shrek’s Adventure online here.

-The London Eye: The Sky Candy Emporium
+The London Eye: Christmas Lights

-The event is only running from 2nd December – 10th December.
+The event is only running from 15th – 25th December 2024.

-Tour the Christmas Lights on Foot
+Tour London’s Christmas Lights on Foot

 Kids love to look at the Christmas lights.
 It feels magical to them and us!
 If you wrap up warm then why not take a walk around London and look at the lights and stunning views.